SuzanDewitz/autotraderss-drf-backend/README.md

 - I would also like to express my heartfelt appreciation to my husband,<a href="#" style="color: blue; text-decoration:none;">
   Dietmar Dewitz</a>, for his unwavering support and guidance during the setup and delivery of the project.
   His assistance was instrumental in the successful completion of the project.
+- Grateful to my mentor <a href="#" style="color: blue; text-decoration: none;">Antonio Rodriguez</a> for his invaluable guidance and support throughout this project.
+His expertise and encouragement played a crucial role in my growth and success.
+Thankful for their unwavering support.

 <br>